b-u-n/tuf-resil/README.md

 **Timeout**

-Timeouts should be handled with individual libraries and requests.
+Timeouts should be handled by individual libraries and requests.
 For instance, fetch requests should be wrapped with a setTimeout that aborts the request.
 Implementing timeouts at the TUF level would return a failure to the user after timeout, but allow the request to linger in the background.

 *Request bulkhead if required*